Opportunities at, or through, the ACDI will be listed here as and when they are available.

 Experience working with climate data analysis software such as CDO for spatial and temporal analysis of climate data.

 Conditions of award:

-The successful applicant will be required to register as a Postdoctoral Fellow at the University of Cape Town and will be expected to commence the required research at a mutually agreed date that is no later than end of September 2020.
+The successful applicant will be required to register as a Postdoctoral Fellow at the University of Cape Town and will be expected to commence the required research at a mutually agreed date that is ideally no later than end of September 2020.
 Given the Covid-19 context, remote working is allowed.